Pinarayi Vijayan: Chief Minister of Kerala (2016–present)

-Chief Minister
+First term (2016–2021)

 Following the 2016 Legislative Assembly election, Pinarayi Vijayan became the Chief Minister of Kerala.
 The swearing-in ceremony of his Left Democratic Front ministry with 19-member cabinet was held on 25 May 2016.
 Vijayan held the charge of Home Affairs & Vigilance Departments along with the other portfolios normally held by the Chief Ministers, and not mentioned elsewhere.
 He is elected from Dharmadom constituency.